 These things happen when your focus changes or your lifestyle shifts.

 Instead of hiding the fact that your business has changed over time, embrace it.
 Share the story of your brand using a brand evolution story.
 Take customers on the journey with you from when you started and bring them to today.

 Brand evolution stories can help show the human aspect of your business and how you adapt to change.
-It takes strength to admit that something was wrong or that it needed a refresh.
+It takes strength to admit that something is wrong or that it needs a refresh.

 Myth-busting business storytelling

 No matter what type of business you have, you will always find someone who doesn’t like you or your brand.
 Sometimes these things are personal, but other times they may just have strong feelings about the type of business you have.

 Often these feelings are not based on reality but rather a perception of what you or your brand is all about.

 The best way to tackle these things is by using the myth-busting method.
 It involves taking the criticism or falsehoods you have heard about your business and facing them head-on.